noarche/Proxylist-Scraper-Checker/README.md

     First release, many more features and mechanics planned for future releases but this version works pretty well so I released it.

+### Proxyscript.py

+This is a secondary script that is fully automated to update the proxylist called socks4.txt and scrape/check proxies every 20 min.
+It uses Socks4.txt and another file created named failed-proxylist.txt and does not check those proxies again after first run.
+By default the timeout is 1200ms, 3 threads, socks4 protocol.
+You can change these settings in the code if you wish but they are very good as is although it may seem a little slow on the first pass.

+This script was also updated to use a better threading tecnique that I need to implement on the regular checker, so it is much much faster when using more than 1 thread.

 # ꧁꧂ Docker

     docker pull torquetraction/proxylist:latest